 You know, these 1 hour sessions that are at most SQL Saturdays are just too short sometimes – you just get going and bang!
 The times up.
 There’s only so much material that can be presented in just one hour.
 And if there are a lot of questions, you may not have enough time to deliver all of the material that you prepared for.
 Recognizing this, my friend Jason Brimhall and I teamed up and created an all-day workshop for SQL training.
-We will be chugging into Salt Lake City, UT on the SQL Saturday crazy train to deliver this workshop, titled “Pro Performance Tips & Tricks to a Faster, More Stable SQL Server” (aka “Murder They Wrote”, at SQL Saturday #349 on Friday, October 24th.
+We will be chugging into Iowa City, IA on the SQL Saturday crazy train to deliver this workshop, titled “Pro Performance Tips & Tricks to a Faster, More Stable SQL Server” (aka “Murder They Wrote”), at SQL Saturday #394 on Friday, May 29th.

 And then we found out that our attendees want more information, on other topics.
 So we hooked up a caboose to our train, and on Friday, August 21st, 2015 we will be delivering a second all day workshop.
 This workshop is titled “A Masters Passport to Extended Events”.

 And because it’s a Crazy Train, and we’re crazy, well, we have a crazy deal for you!

 Yes, that’s right.
 You get both all day workshops for the price of one.
 Come to either one, or both, and pay the same price.
 You can see full details at our eventbrite site here.

 Murder They Wrote